shiv-pt/FlowerClassifier/README.md

 # FlowerClassifier
 A transfer learning based neural network that classifies image of flower based on its type/category.
+It contains jupyter notebook having code to train, predict and analyze.
+Other files train.py, predict.py, flowers folder and cat_to_name.json are used as part of command line application for the same application.
+Here, directory is dataset to train on and json file is category to name mapping of the flowers.
+Project built for Udacity's AI Programming with Python Nanodegree program.